-The Russian Federation spreads discord, through a pool of influence agents in Ukraine and proxies among Ukrainian politicians, a panelist said.
+The Russian Federation spreads discord, through a pool of influence agents in Ukraine and proxies among Ukrainian politicians, Romanenko said.
 They criticize friendly relations with the EU, NATO, and the US as well as laws on the state language, education, language quotas in media, the independence of Ukrainian church and Ukraine itself, and more.
-One panelist said that this trolling is part of a strategic, long-term campaign to discredit Ukrainian values and institutions.
+Zaporozhchenko said that this trolling is part of a strategic, long-term campaign to discredit Ukrainian values and institutions.

-A media monitoring group summed up the Russian campaign well in a November 2020 article: The coordinated and centralized pro-Russian disinformation system produces attractive and diverse content, using a huge arsenal of manipulative tools targeting pain points of Ukrainian society: a lack of confidence in future, fear of coronavirus, fatigue of war, dissatisfaction with living standards, interethnic tensions, language and religious issues.
+DM summed up the Russian campaign well in a November 2020 article on DM's election monitoring: The coordinated and centralized pro-Russian disinformation system produces attractive and diverse content, using a huge arsenal of manipulative tools targeting pain points of Ukrainian society: a lack of confidence in future, fear of coronavirus, fatigue of war, dissatisfaction with living standards, interethnic tensions, language and religious issues.7